When you’re packing for your next trip to Disney World, there are some things you might want to leave at home!

 Think about a guest pulling one out on a thrill ride like Rock ‘n’ Roller Coaster or Expedition Everest — YIKES!
 Even if you’re not on a high-speed attraction, you could still end up with a pretty decent bump if someone is waving one around in a crowded area!

-If we had a dollar for every time we found ourselves wanting a chair while staking out a viewing spot for Happily Ever After, or Festival of Fantasy, we could book our own VIP Tour!
+If we had a dollar for every time we found ourselves wanting a chair while staking out a viewing spot for Enchantment, or Festival of Fantasy, we could book our own VIP Tour!
 But there’s a good reason we haven’t given in to the temptation.
 Guests aren’t allowed to bring folding chairs into the parks!

 As harmless as a chair may seem, they cause a potential tripping hazard and block walkways (which are already congested)!
-If you want to get a good Happily Ever After viewing spot without having to stake it out for hours, consider a Fireworks Dessert Party!
+If you want to get a good Enchantment viewing spot without having to stake it out for hours, consider a Fireworks Dessert Party!

 Guests are allowed to bring their own food and non-alcoholic beverages into the parks as long as they aren’t in a glass container!
 Of course, the concern here is the potential danger of broken glass.
 Disney does make an exception for small containers, like baby food jars.